ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 - Nearby obstacle states, an aggregated matrix with columns of <img src="https://render.githubusercontent.com/render/math?math={[x, y, V_x, V_y, A, B, C, D, ID]}^T"> where the first 4 variables are the north and east position and velocity, respectively.
 The A, B, C, D parameters are the square approximation of the obstacle's dimensions, and ID is its indentification number.
 - The corresponding covariance information or uncertainty associated with the estimates/measurement on <img src="https://render.githubusercontent.com/render/math?math={[x, y, V_x, V_y]}^T">, flattened into a 16-element vector.
-- The corresponding intention probabilities for the obstacle, obtained by some intention inference module.
-If the PSB-MPC is configured to not consider intentions, these inputs are not used.
-- The corresponding a priori probability of the obstacle being COLREGS compliant, obtained by some intention inference module.
-If the PSB-MPC is configured to not consider intentions, these inputs are not used.

 and also updates the current situation type that the own-ship is in, wrt to each obstacle, and also transitional variables (if an obstacle is passed by, is head on, is ahead, is overtaking the own-ship etc.).